 Here is a collection of videos that help explain the different types of scams and frauds and what to do about them.

 Austin Telco Number Spoofing Scam

-Fraudsters clone (or spoof) the actual number of the financial institute you are currently with; on your caller ID, the number will appear just as if you were getting a call from them.
+Fraudsters clone (or spoof) the actual phone number of the financial institution you are currently with; on your caller ID, the phone number will appear just as if you were getting a call from them.
 When you answer, the fraudster will usually mention working for your financial institution and that there has been unusual activity on your account.
-They'll then try and persuade you to give out private account information such as your PIN or password to your account.
+They’ll then try and persuade you to give out private account information such as your PIN or password to your account.

 In some cases, to ensure they have your trust, the fraudster will mention calling the number on the back of your card or your financial institute directly.
 Instead of hanging up to allow you to do this, they act as if they terminated the line and will even play a fake dial tone on their end.
 Once you dial the number for your financial institute, they will resume the call as if it were you initiating it.

 Remember, Austin Telco will never call you and ask for your Online Banking password nor will we ever have you input your Debit Card PIN into the phone.
 If you ever have any doubt of who is on the line, terminate the call yourself and contact us immediately.
 Along with this, you can also ensure your account safety by:

 - Setting up Account Alerts to let you know when a transaction occurs or someone logs into it.

 - Keep a password lock on your phone and Online Banking App

 - Do not use public WiFi networks to log in to Online Banking.